AndroidIDEOfficial/AndroidIDE/docs/editor/color_schemes.md

 ## Scheme props

-The `scheme.prop` file contains basic information about the color scheme such as the scheme name, version, supported languages, etc. This is the file that is first read by the IDE get information about the color scheme.
+The `scheme.prop` file contains basic information about the color scheme such as the scheme name, version, etc. This is the file that is first read by the IDE get information about the color scheme.
 The supported properties are :

 ```properties